balena-io/debugging-masterclass/README.md

 `/var/run/resolvconf/interface/NetworkManager` file.

 The DNSMasq service runs at local address `127.0.0.2`.
-This is used, because it allows customer application services to provide their own DNS if required and therefore does not clash with them.
+This is used, because it allows customer services to provide their own DNS if required and therefore does not clash with them.

 By default, the external name servers used are the Google primary and secondary